MiSTer-devel/C128_MiSTer/README.md

 - VDC scrolling, interlace, 40 column mode, non-standard modes
 - Internal function ROM
 - MFM formatted disks on the 157x
+- 1571DCR drive model option for the full _128DCR experience_.
+This model uses a custom MFM en/decoding chip which seems to be completely undocumented.

 ### Other TODOs and known issues